manoellvitor/tests-tracking/README.md

 ## Description

-This application was developed to solve a business issue I was facing while working for a company a while ago.
-We were using spreadsheets to store all test results and we had no way or any automation to search for previous test results or to know how we were doing as a team based on the results of the tests.
+This web application was created to address a critical business challenge I encountered during my previous employment.
+At the time, our team relied on spreadsheets to store and manage test results.
+This approach lacked automation and made it difficult to track our progress over time or retrieve specific test results.
+As a solution, I developed this application using modern web technologies to enable easy and automated storage, search, and retrieval of test results.
+With this tool, businesses can better manage their test results, evaluate their team's performance, and drive improvements across the board.

 ## Features
   - Individual page for each kind of hardware tested.